h15200/notes/go.md

   if rand.Intn(100) < 50 {
     return "Returning later!"
   }
+// "Generated!" will print last in either scenario
 ```

 #### multiple defer - stack

-defer func returns are stored in a stack (last in, first out) so if there are multiple defer funcs, the LAST one in the code will execute first
+defer func returns are stored in a stack (last in, first out) so if there are multiple defer funcs, the LAST one in the code will execute first (in reverse order of appearance of `defer`)

 ```
 func main() {